Compact Conformal Subgraphs: Introduction

 \subsection{Graph-based Conformal Compression}

-In structured prediction tasks such as route planning, itinerary recommendation, and logistics, the conformal set~$S(A^*)$ often becomes computationally unwieldy, containing an enormous number of candidate outputs.
-Directly returning all elements of~$S(A^*)$ is uninformative to end users.
-We address this by introducing \emph{graph-based conformal compression}, a framework that summarizes the conformal set into a compact subgraph that preserves statistical coverage guarantees while minimizing structural complexity.
-Our contributions are threefold, bridging the gap between conformal prediction and combinatorial optimization:
+In structured prediction tasks such as route planning, itinerary recommendation, and logistics, the conformal set~$S(A^*)$ often becomes unwieldy, containing an enormous number of candidate outputs.
+Directly returning all elements of~$S(A^*)$, such as a raw, unstructured list of thousands of potential trajectories, is impractical and leads to cognitive overload for end users.
+We address this by introducing \emph{graph-based conformal compression}, a framework that summarizes the conformal set into a compact subgraph, preserving statistical coverage guarantees while minimizing structural complexity.

+Unlike an explicit enumeration of paths (which can grow exponentially), a \emph{conformal subgraph} provides a tractable and interpretable summary, even when the underlying predictive model is highly uncertain.
+Conversely, this framework provides a novel systems motivation for conformal prediction itself: by using past data to identify a high-probability, compressed subgraph, we safely prune the network and drastically reduce the search space for downstream routing, planning, and optimization algorithms.

+Our main contribution is therefore in bridging the gap between conformal prediction and combinatorial optimization: We formally define the conformal subgraph problem and present a simple, computationally efficient algorithm that provably achieves (marginal) coverage in the distribution-free setting, while also being approximately efficient in terms of the size of the subgraph returned for that coverage bound.